gitpython-developers/gitdb/doc/source/algorithm.rst

 ===========================================
 The idea of this algorithm is to merge all delta streams into one, which can then be applied in just one go.

-In the current implementation, delta streams are parsed into DeltaChunks (->**DC**), which are kept in vectors.
+In the current implementation, delta streams are parsed into DeltaChunks (->**DC**).
 Each DC represents one copy-from-base operation, or one or multiple consecutive add-bytes operations.
 DeltaChunks know about their target offset in the target buffer, and their size.
 Their target offsets are consecutive, i.e. one chunk ends where the next one begins, regarding their logical extend in the target buffer.
 Add-bytes DCs additional store their data to apply, copy-from-base DCs store the offset into the base buffer from which to copy bytes.

-During processing, one starts with the latest (i.e. topmost) delta stream  (->**TDS**), and iterates through its ancestor delta streams (->ADS) to merge them into the growing toplevel delta stream.
+During processing, one starts with the latest (i.e. topmost) delta stream  (->**TDS**), and iterates through its ancestor delta streams (->ADS) to merge them into the growing toplevel delta stream..

 The merging works by following a set of rules:
  * Merge into the top-level delta from the youngest ancestor delta to the oldest one